pratiktri/server_init_harden/README.md

 __Linux Server Hardener__ is a bash script that automates few of the tasks that you need to perform on a new Linux server to give it basic amount security.

-I wanted to change my VPS(Virtual Private Server) provider and was testing out many providers and many Linux flavours on those VPS.
+I wanted to change my VPS(Virtual Private Server) provider and was testing out many providers and many Linux flavours on those VPSes.
 But before doing anything those servers needed to be given basic amount security and this involved a set of repetitive commands on terminal.
 Depending on network speed and number of mis-types, these took between 30-90 minutes to perform.

 This script is meant to save that time.